VGDev1/watersystem/README.md

 `flask run` in the project directory

 ## Account
-Use demo account with email: "infor@hrck.se" and password: "password"
+Use demo account with email: "info@hrck.se" and password: "password"